Quantum-Blade1/QML/README.md

 # quantum machine learning

-> my personal deep-dive notes for the Qiskit Global Summer School 2021 — Quantum Machine Learning course
+> personal dive notes for the Qiskit Global Summer School - Quantum Machine Learning course

 ---

-## why this repo exists
+## this repo

-so QML is basically two hype cycles smashing into each other --- quantum computing and machine learning --- and most people on the internet r hyping it completely wrong. u got folks saying "quantum AI will solve everything" without understanding a single thing abt how a parameterized circuit actually trains or why barren plateaus make most of these architectures useless at scale. i wanted to actually learn the math behind all of this, not just vibe with it.
+so QML is basically two hype cycles smashing into each other -- quantum computing and machine learning -- and most people on the internet r hyping it completely wrong. u got folks saying "quantum AI will solve everything" without understanding a single thing abt how a parameterized circuit actually trains or why barren plateaus make most of these architectures useless at scale. i wanted to actually learn the math behind all of this, not just vibe with it.

-i already built [DQC](https://github.com/krishkumarsharma) (an MLIR-based quantum compiler) and [QCEC](https://github.com/krishkumarsharma) (formal verification for quantum circuits) so i have decent context on the compilation and hardware side of things. but the ML side? i knew bits and pieces --- variational circuits, QAOA, kernel methods --- but never sat down and went through it properly. this repo is me doing exactly that.
+i already built [DQC](https://github.com/krishkumarsharma) (an MLIR-based quantum compiler) and [QCEC](https://github.com/krishkumarsharma) (formal verification for quantum circuits) so i have decent context on the compilation and hardware side of things. but the ML side i knew bits and pieces -- variational circuits, QAOA, kernel methods -- but never sat down and went through it properly. this repo is me doing exactly that.

 the QGSS 2021 QML course is honestly one of the best structured intros to this field.
-20 lectures covering everything from vector spaces to quantum GANs, plus 5 hands-on labs. im writing detailed LaTeX notes for every single lecture --- not copy pasting slides, but actually rewriting things in my own words with the math worked out properly. if smtg doesnt make sense to me i dig into the papers until it does.
+20 lectures covering everything from vector spaces to quantum GANs, plus 5 hands-on labs. im writing detailed LaTeX notes for every single lecture -- not copy pasting slides, but actually rewriting things in my own words with the math worked out properly. if smtg doesnt make sense to me i dig into the papers until it does.

 ---